 Because of these exceptional skies, astronomy education programs, and responsible lighting, Black Canyon of the Gunnison National Park was designated as an International Dark Sky Park in September 2015.
 The International Dark-Sky Association works to preserve the skies and educate the public about light pollution and how they can make a difference in protecting dark skies in national parks and at home.

-Winter astronomy events include night sky viewing in February and March along with evening open house celebrations of the Full Moon.
+Winter astronomy events include night sky viewing in early March along with evening open house celebrations of the Full Moon.

 For program details see: